IoT Standardization and Implementation Challenges

 Sensors

 There two types of sensors: active sensors & passive sensors.
 The driving forces for using sensors in IoT today are new trends in that made sensors cheaper,smarter and smaller.
-But the challenges facing IoT sensors are power consumption, , and interoperability.
+But the challenges facing IoT sensors are consumption, , and interoperability.

 Networks